|Who are they||What they do|

 computers to help.
 I hope that graphing calculators and computers will

-be available to everyone in their working environments.
+be available to almost everyone in their working environments.
 The

 Math Department has decided that such technology generally should